 Therefore, to realize the resource reservation feature as discussed in the smart city use case in oneM2M system (i.e., to give the central coordinator the fully control while blocking others’ control operations on the traffic lights), it normally requires changes in the ACPs resources in many devices, which may have the following potential shortcomings: Since a city emergency event usually just lasts for a short period of time, modifying ACP may have potential high operating overhead.
 For example, in order to have fully control for the traffic lights around the impacted intersections during a traffic emergency event, all the ACP resources associated with traffic lights of the impacted intersections need to be modified (e.g., the original ACP needs to be modified so that only the central coordinator now have the CRUD privilege).
 Note that, those ACP resources need to be restored again in a later time when the emergency handling is complete.
 In the meantime, each device may be associated with a different ACP resource.
 Therefore, in order to modify the access rights of massive devices, lots of CRUD operations needs to be conducted just for ACP modification operations.
 Therefore, it can be seen that ACP modifications are an inefficient way of implementing resource reservations in oneM2M system.

 In implementing Edge/Fog technologies, distributes applications need an efficient resource access mechanism (e.g. either to access a shared resource, or to enable exclusive access of particular resources).
-However, the existing ACP modification approach is inefficient in many Fog/Edge scenarios.
+However, the existing ACP modification approach is inefficient in many Edge/Fog scenarios.
 A flexible system for dynamic/efficient resource access configuration such as resource reservation is currently not supported yet in oneM2M.

 The smart city use case poses the following issues in order to support Edge/Fog applications.